Juls089/Purple-grabber/README.md

 # Purple-logger
-An img-token-grabber with an Discord-Webhook connection!
+An discord img-token-grabber with an Discord-Webhook connection!

 # How to start